Showing posts with label brain. Show all posts

 Are dolphins persons? |

-Some view
+Some view animals as

 persons.
 They advocate vegetarian